How to Change the Units of an NX Part File

 The Units Manager

-The Units Manager allows you make changes to units of measure and create new unit systems.
+The Units Manager allows you to make changes to units of measure and create new unit systems.
 Create a custom unit when you want to use a unit other than the available five standard units.
 New information from each Units Manager session dynamically updates in all key dialogs.
 To do this navigate to Analysis > Units > Units Manager.

 This tool should only be used in a controlled environment where all users accessing the data understand the practice and application of the managed units.